ahloytan/mini-yfinance/README.md

 4. Note: If you want to deploy a replica, please be reminded to set an environment variable (key="ENV" and value="production") in the Vercel settings page

 ## Deployment
 1. Go to frontend folder.
-Type "vercel ." and "vercel --prod" after
+Type "npm run build", followed by "vercel ." and "vercel --prod" after
 2. Go to backend folder.
 Type "vercel ." and "vercel --prod" after

 # Contact